superrmatt/funWithGraphs/README.md

 ### Algorithms

 #### Graph
-- **Breadth First Search**
+- ##### Breadth First Search
     - Time complexity of a BFS on a graph will visit each node a most once.
 However, with this implementation, the methods addAll() and removeAll() are used, which have linear time complexity themselves.
 Consider n the number of nodes, and c the number of edges.
 Therefore, in the worst case, if the node does not exist, addAll() and removeAll() are called up to the number of edges, this would result in O(c) time complexity.
 As long as c > n, time complexity will be O(c), else O(n).
-Another representation would be O(n = c), which denotes the larger of the two.
+Another representation would be O(n + c), which denotes the larger of the two.
         - With a set of traversable nodes Q and visited nodes T:
         - add root node to Q
             - While Q is not empty,